US economy defies omicron and adds 467,000 jobs in January

 AP Economics Writer

-WASHINGTON (AP) — In a surprising burst of hiring, American’s employers added 467,000 jobs in January in a sign of the economy’s resilience even in the face of a wave of omicron infections last month.
+WASHINGTON (AP) — In a surprising burst of hiring, America’s employers added a robust 467,000 jobs last month, a sign of the economy’s resilience in the face of a wave of omicron infections.

 The government’s report Friday also drastically revised up its estimate of job gains for November and December by a combined 709,000.
 It also said the unemployment rate ticked up from 3.9% to a still-low 4%, mainly because more people began looking for work and not all of them found jobs right away.

-The strong hiring growth for January, which defied expectations for only a slight gain, demonstrates the eagerness of many employers to hire even as the pandemic raged.
-Businesses appear to have seen the omicron wave as having, at most, a temporary impact on the economy and remain confident about longer-term growth.
+The strong hiring growth for January, which defied expectations for only a slight gain, demonstrated the eagerness of many employers to hire even as the pandemic raged.
+Businesses appear to have regarded the omicron wave as having, at most, a temporary impact on the economy and remain confident about their longer-term prospects.

 “Employers have assumed that omicron would be painful but short term, so they haven’t changed their hiring plans,” said Mathieu Stevenson, the CEO of Snagajob, a job listings site focused on hourly workers.
 “Demand from employers is as strong as ever.”

+January’s hiring gain and sharp upward revisions to previous months mean that the United States has 1.1 million more jobs than government data had indicated only a month ago.
+The solid hiring, along with steady wage gains, are boosting consumer spending, which has collided with snarled supply chains to accelerate inflation to a four-decade high.

+Adjusted for price increases, Americans’ paychecks on average don’t go as far as they did a year ago, even though many workers have received raises.
+Many households, especially lower-income families, are struggling to afford necessities like gas, food, rent and child care.

-At the same time, the magnitude of the job growth points to an economy in which high levels of hiring and spending, combined with supply shortages, are accelerating inflation, wiping out pay raises and intensifying pressure on households.
-Those factors will likely give the Federal Reserve leeway to raise interest rates, perhaps even faster than it had planned, to cool inflation.
-The Fed has already indicated that it will begin raising rates in March, and it could do so again at its next meeting in May.
+Those trends will give the Federal Reserve more leeway to raise interest rates, perhaps even faster than it had planned, to cool inflation.
+The Fed has indicated that it will begin raising rates in March, and it could do so again at its next meeting in May.
+Faster rate hikes could reduce borrowing and spending and possibly weaken the economy.

-Stock futures dipped immediately on the expectation that the Fed could speed up its efforts to tighten credit, which would potentially weaken the economy, before partly recovering by mid-morning.
+Stocks initially fell on the expectation that the Fed will tighten credit more quickly, before share prices recovered in early afternoon.
+But the yield on the 10-year Treasury jumped nearly one-tenth of a percentage point, to 1.91%, a sign that investors anticipate higher borrowing costs.

+Across the economy, most industries hired workers last month, including retailers, which added more than 61,000 jobs, and restaurants and hotels, which gained 131,000.
+Shipping and warehousing firms added 54,000.
+Many companies in those industries likely held onto some of the workers they had hired over the winter holidays, economists said, rather than laying them all off.

 Daniel Zhao, senior economist at the employment website Glassdoor, said the healthy hiring — not only for January but also for November and December — is a sign that last month’s gains weren’t merely a blip.